Dorothy Allison

 Dorothy Earlene Allison (April 11, 1949 – November 6, 2024) was an American writer whose writing focused on class struggle, sexual abuse, child abuse, feminism, and lesbianism.
 She was a self-identified femme lesbian.
-Allison won a number of awards for her writing, including several Lambda Literary Awards.
+Allison won several Lambda Literary Awards.
 In 2014, Allison was elected to membership in the Fellowship of Southern Writers.

 Early life

 Dorothy Earlene Allison was born in Greenville, South Carolina, on April 11, 1949, to Ruth Gibson Allison, who was 15 years old at the time.
 Her father died when she was a baby.
 Her single mother was poor, working as a waitress and cook.
 Ruth eventually married, but when Dorothy was five, her stepfather began to abuse her sexually.
 This abuse lasted for seven years.
 At the age of 12, Allison told a relative about it, who told her mother.
 Ruth forced her husband to leave the girl alone, and the family remained together.
 The respite did not last long, as the stepfather resumed the sexual abuse, continuing for five years.
 Allison suffered mentally and physically, contracting gonorrhea that was not diagnosed and treated until she was in her 20s.
 The untreated disease left her unable to have children.

 When aged about 11, Allison moved with her family to Central Florida.
 Allison found respite from her family life in school.
 She said that she became aware of her lesbian sexuality during her early adolescence.